-The Abbotsford Convent’s ageing and currently unusable Magdalen Laundries are set to become significant arts and cultural spaces, with the first stage of conservation, restoration and retrofit works currently underway and due to be completed in June 2019.
+The Abbotsford Convent’s Magdalen Laundries are set to become significant arts and cultural spaces, with the first stage of conservation, restoration and retrofit works currently underway and due to be completed in June 2019.

 This project was announced in August 2016, following a State Government contribution of $2.7 million towards transforming the Laundries, granted from the $30 million Living Heritage fund.

 The Abbotsford Convent, Australia’s largest multi-arts precinct, comprises of 11 historical buildings.
-The Laundries is one of the last remaining buildings to be redeveloped for arts, cultural and learning purposes since ownership of the Convent was handed to the public under the management of the not-for-profit Abbotsford Convent Foundation, just 13 years ago.
+The Laundries is one of the last remaining buildings to be redeveloped for arts, cultural and learning purposes since ownership of the Convent was handed to the public under the management of the not-for-profit Abbotsford Convent Foundation.

-Williams Boag architects will lead the design for the restoration of the Laundries.
+Williams Boag Architects will lead the design for the restoration of the Laundries.
 WBa is a preeminent Melbourne-based firm with expertise spanning architecture, planning, urban design and interior design.
 Building works are being completed by FDC Construction & Fit Out, who previously partnered with the Convent on the restoration of the adjoining Sacred Heart building.
 All works were overseen by Heritage Victoria.

 Background, History and Heritage

 The Convent’s Magdalen Laundries are noted for their architectural and historic significance.

 Built in the 1880s by the original owners of the Convent, the Sisters of the Good Shepherd, the Laundries were staffed by women who lived onsite at the Magdalen Asylum.
 The Laundries were a source of income for the Sisters, and operated commercially up until 1975.
 These two cavernous spaces – arguably the most visually striking spaces within the Convent precinct – have been dilapidated and completely out-of-bounds to the general public for almost 45 years.